cu-nil/cu-nil.github.io/collections/_memos/1-study-design.md

 ---
-title: "Memo 1: On Study Design in Computational Humanities"
+title: "On Study Design in Computational Humanities"
 author: "Dennis Yi Tenen"
 date: "May 10, 2025"
 documentclass: texMemo